Complex and Adaptive Dynamical Systems: A Primer: Graph Theory and Real-World Networks

+\runinhead{Degree of a Vertex} A graph is made out of vertices connected by edges. \begin{quotation} {\it Degree of a Vertex.\enspace} The degree $k$ of the vertex is the number of edges linking to this node. \end{quotation} Nodes having a degree $k$ substantially above the average are denoted \qut{hubs}, they are the VIPs of network theory.

-The simplest type of network is the random graph.
-It is characterized by only two numbers: By the number of vertices $N$ and by the average degree $z$, also called coordination number. \begin{quotation}
+\runinhead{Coordination Number} The simplest type of network is the random graph.
+It is characterized by only two numbers: By the number of vertices $N$ and by the average degree $z$, also called the coordination number. \begin{quotation} {\it Coordination Number.\enspace} The coordination number $z$ is the average number of links per vertex, viz the average degree. \end{quotation} A graph with an average degree $z$ has $Nz/2$ connections.
+Alternatively we can define with $p$ the probability to find a given edge. \begin{quotation} {\it Connection Probability.\enspace} The probability that a given edge occurs is called the connection probability~$p$. \end{quotation}